AntonioIIOlaguer/keyfy/README.md

 -----------------------------------------------------
 ```

 Keyfy is a simple CLI password manager.
-Utilizes AES-GCM for password encryption coupled with PBKDF2 encryption key derivation from the master password. with both interactive mode and scripting capabilities.
+Utilizes AES-GCM for password encryption coupled with PBKDF2 encryption key derivation from the master password.

 ## Features